emberjs/website/source/blog/2017-01-23-ember-2-11-released.md

 In an oversight, we did not invoke `preprocessTree` and `postprocessTree` against addon trees which were nested inside of other addons preventing them from interacting with their parent addons in the ideal manner.
-This has been fixed but it is possible that this bugfix will change the build outcome of your applications.
+This has been fixed but it is possible that this bug-fix will change the build outcome of your applications.
 We manually reviewed all public addons and didn't identify any likely issues, please report back with any problems you discover in your private addons.